Marcoluik/Marcoluik/README.md

 ## About Me

-I'm a passionate developer with a keen interest in [Your Interests Here].
+I'm a passionate developer with a keen interest in coding.
 I enjoy working on open-source projects and contributing to the developer community.

 - 🔭 I’m currently working on Vacation planner
 - 🌱 I’m currently learning React and JS